Snow chains: Varieties and alternatives

 Tire chains are available in a variety of types that have different advantages of cost, ride smoothness, traction, durability, ease of installation, and recommended travel speed.

 Materials include steel (in the form of links or cables), polyurethane, rubber, and fabric.
 The original-style steel-link chains are also available in a variety of carbon steel and steel alloys and link shapes.
 Link shapes include standard, twisted, square, and reinforced.
 The shape of the links changes the flexibility, grip, and strength of the chain.
 The links can also have added studs or V-bars for an even more aggressive traction.
 The use of alloy steel and hardened steel adds durability.
 Traction cables (cable chains, snow cables) attach like chains but are made from cable rather than chain.

 Chain patterns include the ladder, diagonal, or pattern types.
-Ladder type chains have cross chains perpendicular to the road and look like a ladder when carefully laid on the ground.
+Ladder-type chains have cross chains perpendicular to the road and look like a ladder when carefully laid on the ground.
 With diagonal chains, the cross chains are diagonal to the road.
 Pattern types form a "net" over the tire such as a diamond or multiple diamond pattern.
 Some industrial pattern types also include studded, metal rings to which the chains attach and thus are called ring chains.

 Most tire chains are wrapped around the circumference of the tires and held in place with rim chains, which may be chain or cable, elastic or adjustable tensioners.
 Automatic chains do not wrap around the tire but swing under the tire from devices permanently mounted under the vehicle which deploy via an electronic solenoid activated in the cab.
 Some tire chains mount onto the tires from only one side.
 Others use a ratcheting system for easier installation.

 Alternatives include studded tires, which are snow tires with metal studs individually mounted into holes in the treads; emergency traction devices which may be similar to tire chains but mount around the tire through openings in the rim; and snow socks, which are fabric rather than chain or cable.
-These allow higher operating speeds and don't require the operator to install them (studs), but chains generally give the best traction in severe conditions.
+These alternatives allow higher operating speeds than snow chains and, in the case of studs, do not require installation by the vehicle operator, but chains generally give the best traction in severe conditions.

 Mud chains are similar to snow chains but for off-road, four-wheel drive applications, and generally they are larger than snow chains; they are often seen on heavy off-road equipment like log skidders, which have to operate over very rough, muddy terrain.

 Wheel tracks are heavy duty assemblies similar to chains but with rigid cross links such as sometimes used on logging equipment.

 Legality of use

 Laws vary considerably regarding the legality of snow chain use.
 Some countries require them in certain snowy conditions or during certain months of the year, while other countries prohibit their use altogether to preserve road surfaces.
+In large countries with diverse topographies, such as the United States and Canada, chain laws and ordinances can vary regionally by state, province, or other local jurisdiction.